abusallam/zed-aider/README.md

-# Zed Coolify Extension
+# Zed Aider Extension

-A Zed extension for integrating with Coolify deployment platform.
+A Zed extension for integrating with Aider deployment platform.

 ## Features

-- List Coolify servers
-- List applications
+- List files in the project
-- Deploy applications
-- View application logs
+- Ask Aider for code changes

 ## Building